WYFQ

 WYFQ (930 kHz) and WYFQ-FM (93.5 MHz) are two radio stations in the Charlotte metropolitan area of North Carolina that serve as the flagship stations of the Bible Broadcasting Network.
 The AM station operates with a power of 5,000 watts daytime and 1,000 watts nighttime, and is licensed to Charlotte.
 A directional antenna system is used during the station's nighttime hours.
-The FM station operates with a power of 8,700 watts, and is licensed to the Wadesboro, North Carolina.
+The FM station operates with an effective radiated power of 8,700 watts, and is licensed to the Wadesboro, North Carolina.
 The FM station serves mainly as a repeater for the eastern portion of the Charlotte radio market.

 History

 The 930 frequency first went on the air with the call sign WIST in 1951.
 WIST was founded by Cosmos Broadcasting Company, and was a sister station to Columbia, South Carolina's heritage station 560 WIS, as well as having an FM simulcast (now WNKS).
 Its first studios were on North Tryon Street, two blocks from the square in uptown Charlotte.

 As WIST, the station was initially a network affiliate of the Mutual Broadcasting System, but by the late 1950s, it had dropped the network to become Charlotte's first independent radio station and later Charlotte's first Top-40 station.
-Popular DJ's at that time included Jimmy Kilgo, Bob Chessen and Jim Martin.
+Popular disc jockeys at that time included Jimmy Kilgo, Bob Chessen and Jim Martin.

 In 1960, in a rare move for broadcasters of the day, WIST traded frequencies with WSOC at 1240 on the dial (now WHVN).
 AM 1240 became WIST, while AM 930 became WSOC.

 93-WSOC ("Good Music")

-As WSOC, the 930 frequency became part of the legacy of Charlotte's second-oldest broadcasting company, and gained sister stations in WSOC-FM (103.7) and WSOC-TV (channel 9).
+As WSOC, the 930 frequency inherited the legacy of Charlotte's second-oldest station.
+WSOC had signed on in 1929 as WRBU, becoming WSOC a year later.
+The new WSOC gained sister stations in WSOC-FM (103.7) and WSOC-TV (channel 9).
 The station's MOR music format and NBC Radio Network affiliation came to 930, as well as WSOC's heritage morning announcer Jack Knight.

 Knight eventually was replaced as morning announcer by Denny Mills, and returned to the air on his old 1240 frequency on the then-WIST.
 Other popular announcers on WSOC in those days included Glenn Hamrick, Bill Currie and Jack Callaghan.

+Barry Noll of WSOC reacted to a 1971 format change by WBT from "good music" to adult contemporary by saying, "We are, of course, delighted ...
+Whatever they're doing at WBT has got to strengthen our position in the strictly adult market."
+Rich Pauley and Arthur Smith moved from WBT to WSOC.